ProfessionalEngineer23/DigiKey-Component-Lookup-Tool/README.md

 ## DigiKey API Setup

-1. Create a free account at [DigiKey Developer Portal](https://developer.digikey.com/)
+1. You need to create a free account at [DigiKey Developer Portal](https://developer.digikey.com/)
 2. Watch this helpful video by eeintech: https://youtu.be/OI1EGEc0Ju0?si=-jcA02vf3ZqAk8kV
 3. Register an app to get:
    - `DIGIKEY_CLIENT_ID`
    - `DIGIKEY_CLIENT_SECRET`
-4. Rename `.env.example` to `.env` and edit the file:
+4.Make sure to rename `.env.example` to `.env` and edit the file:

 ```
 DIGIKEY_CLIENT_ID=your_client_id_here
 DIGIKEY_CLIENT_SECRET=your_client_secret_here
 ```

-> Your `.env` is ignored by Git for security.
-Never upload it to GitHub.

 ---